Openlands and other partners are working with local landowners and communities to spread the word about Hackmatack.

 Private landowners can get involved with Hackmatack in many ways.
 Some protect wildlife habitat on their property with conservation easements, which can potentially be tax-deductible.
 Others connect with volunteers and partners to enhance habitat on their land through restoration and management activities.
 Finally, some landowners decide to sell or donate their land to become a permanently protected part of Hackmatack.

-Many partners, including Openlands, collaborate with private landowners on land acquisition and conservation easement opportunities.
+Many partners working to build the refuge, including Openlands, collaborate with private landowners on land acquisition and conservation easement opportunities.
 All acquisitions are done in conjunction with willing sellers only.

 The Hackmatack Conservation Partnership

-Openlands has played an essential role in the long-range effort to establish Hackmatack in the U.S. Fish and Wildlife Service‘s premier system of protected lands.
+Openlands has played an essential role in the long-range effort to establish Hackmatack in the U.S. Fish and Wildlife Service premier system of protected lands.

 Today, Openlands works with the U.S. Fish and Wildlife Service alongside an array of national and local conservation organizations.
 Eleven such agencies and organizations have signed on to the Hackmatack Conservation Partnership, a coalition group focused on implementing a Land Protection Plan that is based on the U.S. Fish and Wildlife Service’s official habitat, education, and recreation goals for Hackmatack.